-The Web Ontology Language (OWL) [234] is a family of knowledge representation languages for creating ontologies.
+The Web Ontology Language (OWL) [237] is a family of knowledge representation languages for creating ontologies.
 The languages are characterized by formal semantics and RDF/XMLbased serializations for the Semantic Web.
-OWL extends RDFS with additional constructs and is syntactically embedded into RDF (see Figure 30).
-The OWL family can be distinguished between OWL and OWL 2 [235].
+OWL extends RDFS with additional constructs and is syntactically embedded into RDF (see Figure 31).
+The OWL family can be distinguished between OWL and OWL 2 [238].
 OWL and OWL 2 are used to refer to the 2004 and 2009 specifications, respectively.
-The OWL specification includes the definition of three variants: OWL Lite [236]: taxonomies and simple constraints; OWL DL [237]: full description logic support; and OWL Full [237]: maximum expressiveness and syntactic freedom of RDF.
-In OWL 2, there are three sublanguages of the language: OWL 2 EL [238], OWL 2 QL [239], OWL 2 RL [240].
+The OWL specification includes the definition of three variants: OWL Lite [239]: taxonomies and simple constraints; OWL DL [240]: full description logic support; and OWL Full [240]: maximum expressiveness and syntactic freedom of RDF.
+In OWL 2, there are three sublanguages of the language: OWL 2 EL [241], OWL 2 QL [242], OWL 2 RL [243].
 OWL 2 EL is a fragment that has polynomial time reasoning complexity for all standard reasoning tasks; it is particularly suitable for applications where very large ontologies are needed.
-The EL acronym reflects the profile's basis in the EL family [241] of description logics (logics that provide existential quantification).
-OWL 2 QL is particularly suitable for applications where very large numbers of individuals and where it is useful or necessary to access the data directly via relational queries (e.g., SQL); OWL 2 RL is particularly suitable for applications where relatively lightweight ontologies are used to organize large numbers of individuals and where it is useful or necessary to operate directly on data in the form of RDF triples.
+The EL acronym reflects the profile's basis in the EL family [244] of description logics (logics that provide existential quantification).
+OWL 2 QL is particularly suitable for applications where relatively lightweight ontologies are used, but they contain large numbers of individuals and where it is useful or necessary to access the data directly via relational queries (e.g., SQL); OWL 2 RL is particularly suitable for applications where relatively lightweight ontologies are used to organize large numbers of individuals and where it is useful or necessary to operate directly on data in the form of RDF triples.
 OWL 2 RL enables the implementation of polynomial time reasoning algorithms using rule-extended database technologies.